-None Screen out: policy has no adverse effects on equality.
-No mitigation or alternative policy has to be adopted.
+None: screen out: policy has no adverse effects on equality.
+No mitigation or alternative policy needs to be adopted.

-Minor Screen out: policy is screened out after dealing with an adverse effect, mitigation or an alternative policy has been proposed for adoption.
+Minor: screen out: policy has been screened out after dealing with an adverse effect, mitigation or an alternative policy has been proposed for adoption.

-Major Screen in: policy is subject to a detailed screening process, looking at section 75 groups likely to be affected.
-If there is likely to be a major impact on equality then an EQIA will be carried out.
+Major: screen in: policy is subject to a detailed screening process, looking at the section 75 groups likely to be affected, the evidence and if there is likely to be a major impact on equality.
+If so then an EQIA will be carried out.